Russia's ruble rebound raises questions of sanctions' impact - NewsBreak

 Russia's ruble rebound raises questions of sanctions' impact

 The Russian ruble by Wednesday had bounced back from the fall it took after the U.S. and European allies moved to bury the Russian economy under thousands of new sanctions over its invasion of Ukraine.
-Russian President Vladimir Putin has resorted to extreme financial measures to blunt the West’s penalties and inflate his currency.
+Russian President Vladimir Putin has resorted to extreme financial measures to blunt the West’s penalties.

 While the West has imposed unprecedented levels of sanctions against the Russian economy, Russia’s Central Bank has jacked up interest rates to 20% and the Kremlin has imposed strict capital controls on those wishing to exchange their rubles for dollars or euros.